redruin1/factorio-draftsman/docs/source/quickstart.rst

     None
     >>> container.bar = 100 # ... which means no warnings!

-Draftsman knows that all entities must have a bar that can fit inside an unsigned short; but if it doesn't know anything about ``"unknown-container"``, it cannot assert whether or not a bar value of 100 lies inside or outside of it's inventory.
+Draftsman knows that all entities must have a bar that can fit inside an unsigned short; but if it doesn't know anything about ``"unknown-container"``, it cannot assert whether or not a bar value of 100 lies inside or outside of it's inventory size.
 Thus, if you want or need access to this contextual information, it is generally recommended to keep your `Draftsman environment <TODO>`_ up to date with your scripts.

 With all the components discussed, we can finally put all the pieces together.